Inquiry Unlimited presents

 FLAGS OF THE UNITED STATES

-- While Thomas Jefferson * is president, the United States purchases * the Louisiana Territory * from Napoleon in France.
-The westward expansion * that follows eventually leads to the depletion of the buffalo, a sacred animal to the Lakota Sioux.
+- While Thomas Jefferson is president, the United States purchases The Louisiana Territory is purchased from Napoleon in France.
+The westward expansion that follows eventually leads to the depletion of the buffalo, a sacred animal to the Lakota Sioux.

-- Supreme Court ruled in Marbury v.
-Madison *.
+- The Supreme Court ruled in Marbury v.
+Madison.
 Any law passed by Congress can be declared unconstitutional by the courts.

-- 1804 - Vice President Aaron Burr kills Alexander Hamilton in a duel * July 11.
+- 1804 - Vice President Aaron Burr kills Alexander Hamilton in a duel on July 11.